 During the spring, your HVAC technician will also clean and modify the blower components, check the refrigerant levels, and clean evaporator and condenser coils.
 This cleaning improves the energy efficiency of your cooling system and prolongs its service life.

 In the fall, your HVAC technician will check all furnace fuel connections, and also test burner combustion, gas pressure, and inspect the heat exchanger.
 If these components are not inspected and cleaned, your furnace may pose a fire hazard and improper operation can lead to health problems.

 Because HVAC contractors get busy in the summer and winter months, it’s best to schedule HVAC diagnostic tests in the spring and fall.

-For more expert advice and information on HVAC diagnostic tests and HVAC system maintenance in your Cleveland area home, please contact us at Stack Heating and Cooling.
+For more expert advice and information on HVAC diagnostic tests and HVAC system maintenance in your Cleveland area home, please contact us at Stack Heating, Cooling, Plumbing and Electric.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about HVAC diagnostic tests and other HVAC topics, download our free Home Comfort Resource guide.